witq/ng-transiterate/README.md

 ## Contributing

 This directive is my first jab at creating something universal and reusable.
 If you have any ideas how to make it better, PR's and suggestions are welcome.

-I have written some tests that cover most of the directive's functionality.
-When preparing a PR, make sure your version passes those tests.
-After running `npm install`, tests can be run using `npm test` or `gulp test` commands.